graphcore/examples/applications/popart/bert/README.md

 You can then extract the weights and launch SQuAD fine tuning using one of the preset configurations.

-To run SQuAD with a BERT Base model:
+To run SQuAD with a BERT Base model and sequence length of 384:

-`python bert.py --config configs/squad_base.json`
+`python3 bert.py --config configs/squad_base_384.json`

 and for BERT Large:

-`python bert.py --config configs/squad_large.json`
+`python3 bert.py --config configs/squad_large_384.json`

 View the JSON files in configs for detailed parameters.